Cold Prey 2: Reception

 Norwegian reviewers were remarkably unanimous in their assessment of the film.
 All of the three major national newspapers gave it four out of six points.
 The consensus was that, even though the sequel did not quite live up to the original, it was still enjoyable and not disappointing.
 Morten Ståle Nilsen, writing for Verdens Gang, commented on the beautiful natural setting, and commended Berdal for managing to look both battered and sexy at the same time.
 Dagbladets Vegard Larsen declared himself surprised that the sequel turned out as well as it did.
 Like Nilsen, he compared Berdal to Ellen Ripley, Sigourney Weaver's character in the Alien-films.
 Per Haddal in Aftenposten concluded that the film failed to scare its audience as much as it intended, but he nevertheless complimented the solid handiwork.

 The movie was seen by 101,564 people on its opening weekend, which was a new Norwegian record for a domestic movie.
 The previous record – of 70,952 – was set by Mors Elling in 2003.
 The box-office success was largely the result of a massive marketing campaign in the weeks leading up to the movie's release.

 Anton Bitel of the Vodzilla.co gave the film 6 out of 10.
 He praised its outside and inside scenery but said that it was lacking originality.

 Home media

 Cold Prey 2 was released on DVD on 23 April 2013.

 Prequel

-The prequel, called Cold Prey 3, was filmed in 2010, directed by Mikkel Brænne Sandemose.
+The prequel titled Cold Prey 3, directed by Mikkel Brænne Sandemose, was released in 2010.